Zechariah 14 Fulfilled–including the splitting of the Mount of Olives!

 Fulfilled!
 Zechariah 14:20-21 Commentary: HOLY TO THE LORD was etched on the High Priest’s Forehead.
 This Mark of God allows entry into the Presence of God.

 The inscription HOLY TO THE LORD was etched into a gold plate over the high priest’s forehead whenever he entered the inner sanctuary of the temple.
 As is stated in Hebrews 8:5, the temple sanctuary is an earthly shadow of heaven.
 This mark on the forehead allows access into the presence of God in heaven in the same way that it allowed the high priest to enter the presence of God in the inner sanctuary of the temple.
 The fact that the inscription HOLY TO THE LORD is found on the bells of the horses, the cooking pots and the sacred bowls in v.
 20 suggests that these bells, cooking pots and sacred bowls ultimately represent spirits in or destined for heaven.
-Therefore, these two verses are an allegorical representation of the resurrection of the saints.
+Therefore, these two verses may be an allegorical representation of the resurrection of the saints.

-In Revelation 14:1 the Jewish saints are said to have the name of the LORD written on their foreheads.
-This mark on the foreheads of the saints in the Book of Revelation is the inscription HOLY TO THE LORD, the same descriptive title found on the forehead of the high priest.
+In Revelation 14:1 the Jewish saints are said to have the name of the LORD written on their foreheads.44 This mark on the foreheads of the saints in the Book of Revelation is the inscription HOLY TO THE LORD, the same descriptive title found on the forehead of the high priest.
 This mark on the forehead allows access into the presence of God at the resurrection in the same way that it allowed the high priest to enter the presence of God in the inner sanctuary of the temple.

 Fulfilled!
 Zechariah 14:21 Commentary: Canaan is the Territory approximating the Boundaries of Israel.
 In this Verse Canaanites are Ethnic Jews.

 In v.
 21 Zechariah says, “Every pot in Jerusalem and Judah will be holy to the LORD Almighty.”
-As stated above, the pots etched with the inscription HOLY TO THE LORD are the Christian saints.
+As stated above, the pots etched with the inscription HOLY TO THE LORD appear to be the Christian saints.
 In this verse, Zechariah implies that the Christian church will occupy the land of Judah after the time of the end.
 The prophet then goes on to say the unthinkable: “And on that day there will no longer be a Canaanite in the house of the LORD Almighty.”
 In A.D.
-70, the Romans destroyed the temple, the “house of the LORD Almighty,” making it impossible for anyone to physically enter.
+70, the Romans destroyed the Temple, the “house of the LORD Almighty,” making it impossible for anyone to physically enter.

 Fulfilled!
 Zechariah 14:21 Commentary: Ethnic Jews were expelled from Israel after the Jewish War and the Second Jewish Revolt in fulfillment of v.
 21.